Use a Cloth Face Cover

 - In any room or enclosed area where other people — except for members of the person’s own household or residence — are present when unable to physically distance.

-- Persons age 2 years or under.
-These very young children must not wear a face covering because of the risk of suffocation.
+- Persons younger than two years old.
+Very young children must not wear a face covering because of the risk of suffocation.

 * Please note: People exempted from wearing a face covering due to a medical condition who are employed in a job involving regular contact with others should wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it.